Ronan-Francis/computational_theory/README.md

 - Calculating the necessary zero padding so that the message length (excluding the 8-byte length field) is 56 bytes modulo 64.
 - Appending the original message length as a 64-bit big-endian integer.

-*This implementation strictly follows the NIST FIPS 180-4 specification.
-See the `tasks.ipynb` for complete details.*

 ---